camunda/camunda-docs-manual/content/reference/bpmn20/tasks/business-rule-task.md

    maps.

-# Using a custom rule engine
+# Using a Custom Rule Engine

 You can use the rule engine of your choice, on the open source side we have made good experiences with JBoss Drools.
 To do so, you have to plug in your